OData/odatacpp-client/README.md

     powershell
     .\setup_ps_env_VS2012.ps1

-   If you receive an error message like 'running scripts is disabled on this system', please run PowerShell with administrator, type the following command, and then rerun the setup script above.
+   If you receive an error message like 'running scripts is disabled on this system', please run PowerShell as administrator, type the following command, and then rerun the setup script above.

     Set-ExecutionPolicy RemoteSigned